-(This schedule is offered for planning purposes but may be subject to change)
+(schedule may be subject to change)

 Ten Things Parents of Athletes Should Know

 1. It’s not about you, its about them.
 Do not live your